At a glance

 Another study found that 18 grams improved symptoms of obsessive-compulsive disorder (OCD) more than a placebo.

-For Depression
+Inositol For Low Mood & Depression

-For Sleep
+For Sleep (The Huberman Protocol)

-Some anecdotal reports suggest that inositol might help with sleep.
-In a recent podcast, Dr. Andrew Huberman, a renowned neuroscientist and tenured professor at Stanford University's School of Medicine, mentioned that he takes 900 mg of inositol every 3 nights, or when woken in the night, to help him fall asleep.
+In a recent podcast, Dr. Andrew Huberman, a renowned neuroscientist and tenured professor at Stanford University's School of Medicine, shared that he takes ~900mg of inositol to help "turn off" the brain and improve sleep architecture by supporting serotonin-to-melatonin conversion.
+Direct research into its role as a sleep aid is limited.

 Inositol is available in both capsules and powder form.
 For those seeking enhanced bioavailability or who have difficulty with pills, the powder is an ideal choice.
 A single 2 grams scoop delivers the equivalent of four 500 mg capsules.